pasciaks/sabio/scrum.md

         GenderTypes_SelectAll
         TitleTypes_SelectAll

-        CREATED LookupTables service and api with endpoint  /lookuptables/states (get all states)
+        CREATED LookupTables service and api with endpoint to get any entity lookup table.

 ### --- WILL ACCOMPLISH